 By 2030, New Zealand's infrastructure is resilient, coordinated and contributes to economic growth and increased quality of life.

-It also outlined a 3 year programme of work to progress this vision.
-The next edition is due to be released in August 2015.
+It also outlines a 3 year programme of work to progress this vision.

 The overall purpose of this Plan is to improve investment certainty for businesses by increasing confidence in current and future infrastructure provision.

 Three-Year Action Plan